Who We Are

-The Rehab Pathways team includes Speech Therapists, Occupational Therapists, Vocational Counselors, Social Workers, Recreational Therapists, Teachers, Certified Brain Injury Specialists, Job Coaches, Residential Coordinators, and Residential Assistants.
+The Rehab Pathways team includes Physical Therapists, Speech Therapists, Occupational Therapists, Vocational Counselors, Social Workers, Recreational Therapists, Certified Brain Injury Specialists, Job Coaches, Residential Coordinators, and Residential Assistants.

 Working in coordination with family, physicians, case managers, insurance adjusters, employers, schools and teachers, and any other professionals involved with a client, our goal is problem resolution and the best possible outcome for our clients.